 - Sun-dry and clean these items thoroughly before molds start growing.
 Open your windows and doors to let air inside to help dry out the interior of your property.
 For best mold remediation in Sarasota, contact a professional.

 - Gradually pump out any standing water or scoop up water with a bucket while wearing the right protective gear to prevent exposure to floodwaters.
 This is best done by a professional.

 Tip No. 7: Keep in Touch Early with Insurance

-If you still have time while floodwater starts pouring into your home, you should contact your insurance company immediately and let them know your home has been flooded.
-Take pictures of the flood-related damage to your home, as this will provide evidence in the event of an insurance claim.
+- If you still have time while floodwater starts pouring into your home, you should contact your insurance company immediately and let them know your home has been flooded.

 Tip No. 8: Talk To Your Neighbors

 - Advise family members to talk about their experience with friends and neighbors.
 Sharing is a part of the healing process; even the most resilient person may begin to feel stressed, insecure and even a little frightened.

 - It is essential that those affected by a disaster address their emotional needs.

 - Always take pictures of the damage, both of the building and its contents, for personal, insurance, and recording purposes.